Glenbard South High School

 Glenbard South High School (GSHS) is a public four-year high school located in Glen Ellyn, Illinois, United States.
 It is part of Glenbard Township High School District 87, and is the smallest of the four Glenbard Township High Schools.
 It contains students within the boundary of Community Consolidated School District 89.

 History

 Glenbard South was the fourth of the Glenbard high schools built.
 It opened in 1972.
 The capacity of the building is 1500, but with additions, could actually house 2500 students.

 Academics

 In 2021, Glenbard South had an average composite SAT score of 1054.5, and graduated 95.1% of its senior class.

-Glenbard South has made Adequate Yearly Progress on the Prairie State Achievements Examination, a state test part of the No Child Left Behind Act.
+Glenbard South has made Adequate Yearly Progress on the Prairie State Achievement Examination, a state test part of the No Child Left Behind Act.

 The staff includes approximately 112 teachers, of whom 91.5% hold an advanced degree.

 Athletics

 Glenbard South was a charter member of the Western Sun Conference, but when that conference dissolved in 2010, GSHS became an independent school.
 Glenbard South joined the Metro Suburban Conference for the 2011–12 school year, but left the conference to join the Upstate Eight Conference in 2018.

 The boys' cross-country team won the Class AA Illinois state championship in 2001–02.

 In 2012 and 2013, the girls' softball team won state.

 In 2007, the boys' track and field 4X800m relay team won the Nike Outdoor Nationals competition with a time of 7:40.57.